wuhancrisis/wuhancrisis.github.io/about_en.md

 Started from Feb 3rd, Weibo (doubtabli the largest sns in China) opened up [Virus Patient SOS](https://huati.weibo.com/6882551) hashtag (yes, that needs platform authentication first), thousands of SOS messages flocked in from individuals trapped in Wuhan and other Hubei cities.

-This website uses crawler to collect and archive those messages from the Weibo platform and developed this website.
+This website uses crawler to collect and archive those messages published in Weibo platform.

 ## Site

-There is only a index page and this about page.
+There is an index page and this about page.
 The index page is infinite scrollable, with google translate widget.

 Messages are shown chronically, with small batch randomization, for presenting more of them.
 Select date on top left.